 An important phase in order to register a limited liability company in Estonia consists in the registration with the Estonian Commercial Register.
 This task can be fulfilled online and there must be paid in advance certain fees.
 There are certain documents which must be enclosed: the Memorandum of Association, the Articles of Association, the certificate issued by the bank for the deposit of the share capital, personal identification data for the shareholders, a notarized expression of each member of the member board, information about the main activity of the company, other relevant documents or information provided by the law.

-Another aspect of the registration of a limited liability company in Estonia is the compliance for VAT payment.
+Another aspect of the registration of a limited liability company in Estonia in 2024 is the compliance for VAT payment.
 Thus, any company with an annual turnover exceeding EUR 16,000, excluding import of goods, must register for VAT purpose.
 VAT-registered companies can also apply for EORI numbers in Estonia.